jonatasalex/KAUA-Game-1.0/README.md

 In English:

-Game developed as a project for the Fundamentals of Programming discipline during my first period of the Computer Engineering course at UPE-University of Pernambuco.
+Game developed as a project for the Fundamentals of Programming discipline during my first semester of the Computer Engineering course at UPE-University of Pernambuco.

 To start the game, you must have python installed on your computer, then you must open the main.py file through the terminal and install the libraries: pygame (which was used for the game's audio) and windows-curses